ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

           website="http://github.com/ACMEIncorporate/widget"
     ...

-The following are suggested labels for all images:
+The following are recommended labels for all images:

 * author: name and email address of the author
 * description: a short description of this image and it's purpose.